Debbieliang9/torchMojiBot/slack/README.md

 ![slack-auth](https://github.com/cw75/torchMojiBot/blob/master/images/slack-auth.png)

 5. Click "Install App to Workspace".
+You should see the "Bot User OAuth Access Token" after installation.

 After deploying the model, Lambda function, and setting up the API gateway: